-SDS stands for Safety Data Sheet.
-A safety data sheet is a document that contains detailed information about the safety and health impacting aspects of various substances and products.
+The acronym, SDS, stands for Safety Data Sheet.
+A safety data sheet is a document that details information about the safety and health impacting aspects of various substances and products.
 They are sometimes also called material safety data sheets (MSDS) or product safety data sheets (PSDS).
-Companies that produce, ship, use, or otherwise interact with potentially hazardous substances need to have safety data sheets on hand to reference should there be a spill or other event.
+Businesses that produce, ship, use, or otherwise interact with potentially hazardous substances need to have safety data sheets on hand to reference should there be a spill or other event.

 What is an a SDS?